Skip to main content

 7 mentions Positive Neutral Negative

-• “The 4 playable characters each offer a unique gameplay experience: Rue is a hyper mobile hit-and-run rogue, Rivet can be a long-range shooter, turret bastion builder, or boss suplexing monster (like Poppy + Tristana from League of Legends), the Dragon Knight is a parry-focused tanky character who can also hit hard, and Uma is an interesting take on the summoner archetype that works fairly well.”
+• “The 4 characters that are playable each offer a unique gameplay experience: Rue is your hyper mobile hit and run rogue; Rivet can be your long range shooter, turret bastion builder, or boss suplexing monster; the Dragon Knight is your parry-focused tanky character who can also hit like a truck; and Uma is an interesting take on the summoner archetype that, while not perfect, works fairly well.”

 • “Each of the 4 characters plays completely differently, boosting replay value.”